Our Guides

 Born in Oklahoma and raised in Arizona, Kenzie is a graduate of Arizona State University.
 Kenzie is an extremely easy-going person but will probably make friends with your dog before introducing herself.
 In her spare time, she enjoys a steep hike, climbing some rock, or a day at the lake.
 Overall she is most proud of her ability to catch on quickly to new activities, as well as her work as a Catalina Island Marine Institute counselor.

-Certifications: AMGA Single Pitch Instructor, Licensed Utah River Guide, WFR, CPR
+Certifications: AMGA Single Pitch Instructor, Licensed Utah River Guide, Wilderness First Responder, CPR

 Mary Eden